ekarlo/TheShadowSpeaksDoc/README.md

 The image consists of various “chunks” of metadata (image characteristics) and image data.<br>

 **"Ancillary chunks" section from Wikipedia article:**<br>
-Other image attributes that can be stored in PNG files include gamma values, background color, and textual metadatainformation.
+Other image attributes that can be stored in PNG files include gamma values, background color, and textual metadata information.
 PNG also supports color management through the inclusion of ICC color profiles.\{21\]<br>
 - bKGD gives the default background color.
 It is intended for use when there is no better choice available, such as in standalone image viewers (but not web browsers; see below for more details).<br>
 - cHRM gives the chromaticity coordinates of the display primaries and white point.<br>
 - dSIG is for storing digital signatures.\{22\]<br>